-To configure SAML single sign-on for a non-gallery application without writing code, you need to have a subscription or Azure AD Premium and the application must support SAML 2.0.
+To configure SAML single sign-on for a non-gallery application without writing code, you need to have an Azure AD subscription and the application must support SAML 2.0.
 For more information about Azure AD versions, visit Azure AD pricing.

 Before you begin

 If the application hasn't been added to your Azure AD tenant, see Add a non-gallery app.

 Sign in to the Azure portal as a cloud application admin, or an application admin for your Azure AD tenant.

 Navigate to Azure Active Directory > Enterprise applications and select the application from the list.